SlenderStone/MessageHandler.Documentation/README.md

  * Find the page you want to edit.
  * Click the `Improve this` button, this will take you to the GitHub copy of the markdown for this page.
- * Click `Edit`.
-This will automatically fork the project so you can edit the file.
   * Make the changes you require.
 Ensure you verify your changes in the `Preview` tab
  * Add a description of your changes
  * Click `Propose File Changes`